Harshini-Ravikumar/Tic-Tac-Toe-Game/README.md

-# Tic-Tac-Toe-Game Description
-Tired of the same old terminal tasks?
-Spice things up with classic Tic Tac Toe!
-Play against a friend in Two Player mode or take on the bot 🤖 in Single Player.
-The game tracks wins 🏆, detects draws ✋, and even handles invalid inputs.
-After each game, start a new match or call it quits.
-Fun for anyone who loves a good terminal game!

 # 🎮 Tic Tac Toe Game 🕹️

 Hey there!
 Welcome to my first Python project — **Tic Tac Toe Game**! 😎